-- The replacement of missing teeth by denture, dental bridge, or dental implant.
+- The replacement of missing teeth by a denture, dental bridge, or dental implant.

 - The performance of surgical procedures such as tooth extraction, the surgical removal of a wisdom tooth, apicoectomy, and implantology.

 The dentist should have extensive knowledge of different aspects of medicine.
-This medical knowledge includes anatomy, physiology, pathology, and pharmacology.
+This medical knowledge includes dental anatomy, physiology, pathology, and pharmacology.
 Because oral cavity diseases can cause local complications in the face and neck region and systemic complications.
-The local complications include cellulitis (it is a bacterial infection of the inner layers of the skin), osteomyelitis (it is an inflammation of the jaw bone), and Ludwig’s angina (it is a life-threatening cellulitis and can cause airways obstruction).
-The systemic complications include sepsis – it is an overwhelming and a life-threatening immune response to a bacterial infection.
+The local complications include cellulitis (it is a bacterial infection of the inner layers of the skin), osteomyelitis (it is an inflammation of the jaw bone), and Ludwig’s angina (it is a life-threatening cellulitis and can cause airway obstruction).
+The systemic complications include sepsis – which is an overwhelming and life-threatening immune response to a bacterial infection.

 The Baltimore college of dental surgery is the first dental school in the world.
 It was founded in the united states in 1840.
 In Europe, the UK introduced independent studies of dentistry in 1859.
 However, some European countries in the 20th century like Spain, Italy, and Portugal have maintained dentistry as a specialty of medicine.
 So, to become a dentist, you have to get a medical degree first and then specialize in dentistry.
 This situation has changed since the last years of the 20th century with the criteria for harmonization of studies imposed by the European Union.